soxofaan/epsel/README.md

     result = rdd.map(process).collect()

-What will happen here is that the first time `process()` is called in the executor, basic logging is set up as desired, so that logging messages are not lost.
+What will happen here is that the first time `process()` is called in the executor, basic logging is set up with `INFO` level, so that logging messages are not lost.